cechandler/dissertation-paper/dissertation/source/03a_part2_intro_walden.md

 The most significant modifications in the arrangement are meter and orchestration.
 In the second movement, Abrahamsen changed the original meter of `4/4` and tempo of `eighthNote` = 76 to a meter of `4/8` in the arrangement to better reflect the underlying pulse.
 The rhythmic complexity of the original fourth movement is also simplified through re-metering.
 While notated in `4/4`, the original contains two polyrhythmic layers of `6/8` and `3/4` groupings indicated through brackets that often extend over bar lines.
 Abrahamsen re-meters the reed quintet arrangement in `3/4` and `12/16` to more clearly articulate the three-against-four polyrhythm inherent in the movement.
 The re-metering of this movement also facilitates a metric modulation between the third and fourth movements, which are played attacca in this arrangement.

-The majority of orchestrational changes involve Abrahamsen's reassignment of instrumental lines.
+The majority of the changes in orchestration involve Abrahamsen's straightforward reassignment of instrumental lines.
 For movements I, II, and IV, Abrahamsen assigns each instrument of the original quintet to another instrument in the reed quintet.
 For instance, both versions have a clarinet in `A`, but in the first movement of the 1995 quintet, the clarinet performs the flute material from the 1978 quintet, while the alto saxophone performs the original clarinet material.
-The third movement contains the most exceptions to this arrangement process.
-Abrahamsen reassigns the original the clarinet, horn, and bassoon material amongst multiple reed instruments rather than one for the duration of the movement.
+The third movement contains several exceptions to this rearrangement process.
+Abrahamsen reassigns the original the clarinet, horn, and bassoon material amongst multiple reed instruments rather than only one for the duration of the movement.
 Table @tbl:walden-rearrangement gives an overview of the instrumental arrangement between these two versions.
 In all the subsequent discussions of *Walden*, the score for the original woodwind quintet will be the referenced version.

 Table: Instrumental arrangement between versions. {#tbl:walden-rearrangement}